Safeguarding

 You can email the DSLs on safeguarding@wwglt.co.uk.

-If your concerns are about a member of staff please speak to the Head of School or if the concern is about the Head of School please contact the Chair of Governors.
+If your concerns are about a member of staff please speak to the Head of School or if the concern is about the Headteacher please contact the Chair of the Executive Board.

 Our Designated Safeguarding Lead (DSL) is: